-During the year prior to your Predoctoral Internship, you will have the opportunity to provide supervision to 1st year doctoral students doing counseling at the Counseling Psychology Center in 350 MCKB.
-You can expect to supervise cases in career, academic, and personal counseling as well as assessment cases.
-Students will be enrolled in a 3 credit hour Supervision and Consultation class (CPSE 746) during winter semester.
-Supervision of your supervision will be provided by the class instructor and other CPSE faculty.
+During the year prior to your Predoctoral Internship, you will have the opportunity to provide supervision to 1st year doctoral students.
+You will supervise cases in career and academic counseling.
+The supervision experience is part of your enrollment the Supervision and Consultation class (CPSE 746) during winter semester.
+Supervision of your supervision will be provided by the class instructor.